moralesalberto-js/sticky_notes/symlink_structure/README.md

 Folders : doc, locales, and test are just here to say " Hey this might be useful later".

-This won't work without effective automatic synchronization of the folders at some point during the developement because symlinks are not followed.
+This won't work without effective automatic synchronization of the folders at some point during the developement because symlinks are not followed during the build of extensions...
+Some bash scripts will be involved !